 My take on Religion, God, and Spirituality has changed over the years.
-Although I grew up like many in my part of the world, in the traditional Christianity, I no longer claim that title as my Religion.
+Although I grew up Christian like many others in my part of the world, yet, I can no longer claim it as my faith.

 When I was a kid, if I wanted something from on a top shelf I had to ask someone to get it or scoot a chair to reach it.
 Our cereal was on top of the refrigerator.
 Guess what I wanted.
 I was so excited when I finally could reach the top of the refrigerator without using a step-stool or asking for help.
 It was a milestone for me.
 This is how I see religion.
 Not that we can physically touch any god on our own, but that we can approach the spirit without tradition or allegories.